qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run in Copilot.md

 * [Exercise 2](./Exercise%2003%20-%20Run%20in%20Copilot.md) - Run the sample as a Copilot plugin **(THIS PAGE)**
 * [Exercise 3]() - Add a new command
 * [Optional - Code Tour](./Optional%20-%20Code%20tour.md) - Code tour
-* [Optional - Messaging Extension](./Optional%20-%20Run%20sample%20app.md) - Run the sample as a Messaging Extension
+* [Optional - Message Extension](./Optional%20-%20Run%20sample%20app.md) - Run the sample as a Message Extension

 ## Exercise 3 - Run sample app as a Copilot for Microsoft 365 plugin